facebook/react-native-website/docs/new-architecture-app-modules-ios.md

 ---
 id: new-architecture-app-modules-ios
-title: Enabling TurboMudule on iOS
+title: Enabling TurboModule on iOS
 ---

 Make sure your application meets all the [prerequisites](new-architecture-app-intro).